• Skip to primary navigation

 Notes

-• If the dough is too tight, then sprinkle little hot water and knead it once before shaping.
+• Dough - If the dough becomes too tight next day, I usually add a few drops of hot water or ghee and knead it softly before shaping.

 Nutrition Facts